hamdiz0/Hz-Chat/README.md

 # Hz-Chat
-a simple chat app built from scratch using html ,js ,css and firebase
+A simple chat app built from scratch using html ,js ,css ,hosted on firebase